XaviSmith/XavsRPGEngine/README.md

 ## TODO

-* Show player HP/MP
-* Let enemies attack players at random
 * Better indication of what attack was used
-* Update Readme
 * More Sounds
+* Revamp UI
+* Give each attack a weighting for AI selection
 * Resetting Positions after fights
 * Give enemies more attacks
 * Cursors cleanup